KRSHH/Sonosano/README.md

 **Do I have to setup anything else to use the app?**
 > No, besides network requirments, its standalone.

+---

+**What does Sonosano mean?**
+> Pure/healthy Sound, name inspired from 20th century grape bricks.

 # Contributing